171 Results for The Stitch

-A new nurse seeks advice about the challenges of navigating through orientation.
+A new nurse seeks advice about not being sure they are cut out for the OR.

 This short infographic walks you through the steps to take to prepare the OR before the patient arrives, from finding the preference card to completing initial counts.